What You Need to Know About Recovering From a Fracture

 3. Follow the exercise program.
 You need to be as active as you can (and perform certain exercises), but you will also need to rest well.
 Make sure you perform the exercises exactly as recommended, and avoid movements that can further aggravate your condition.
 Exercises are very important- they help reduce the stiffness that occurs during the fracture healing, strengthen the weakened muscles, improve the range of motion, break down the scar tissues, reduce the inflammation, and also help you to overcome the fear of movement

-You May Also Like:Overcoming the Fear of Falling With Osteoporosis
+You May Also Like:Stress and Osteoporosis

 Related Search Topics (Ads):